dmd-program/dmd-100/topics/what_is_design.md

 9. Good design is environmentally friendly
 10. Good design is as little design as possible

-On page 29 in the book, Design and Truth, Robert Grudin assembles a slightly longer list:
+On page 29 in *Design and Truth*, Robert Grudin assembles a slightly longer list:

 1. Good design is in accord with nature and human nature
 2. Good design is in harmony with its immediate surroundings